-Most company directors that I know are also shareholders but few realise that as directors they have an unlimited personal liability and, all too often, they make basic mistakes.
-The law says that ignorance is no excuse and the big problem is that most solicitors and accountants will assume that when you ask them a question that a) you know what it is you’re asking and, b) there’s nothing else that you need to know!
+.Most company directors are also shareholders.
+But few realise that as directors they have an unlimited personal liability and, all too often, they make basic mistakes.
+The law says that ignorance is no excuse and the big problem is that most solicitors and accountants will assume that when you ask them a question that; a) you know what it is you’re asking and, b) there’s nothing else that you need to know!

 With that in mind, here’s a few of the most common errors:

-Most of us conduct the bulk of our business by email; yet few have a proper email signature that replicates that which the law mandates you must have on your letterhead, being the company’s name, company number and registered office.
+Most of us conduct the bulk of our business by email.
+Yet few have a proper email signature that replicates that which the law mandates you must have on your letterhead, being the company’s name, company number and registered office.
 Given that it’s common to remotely reach agreements with customers and suppliers without them ever seeing your letterhead, the chances are that if things go pear shaped you could find yourself personally liable regardless of the fact that you’re a shareholder with limited liability.

-Using self-employed contractors to avoid the legal burdens of taking on employees could not only leave it open for them to steal your IP, data and customers, it could also open the door to HMRC delivering you with a big tax and employer’s NIC bill, so make sure that you have the right contractor agreements in the first place.
+Using self-employed contractors to avoid the legal burdens of taking on employees could not only leave it open for them to steal your IP, data and customers, it could also open the door to HMRC delivering you with a big tax and employer’s NIC bill.
+So make sure that you have the right contractor agreements in the first place.

 Terms and Conditions